PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_software_installation.md

 ```

 ## Clone PX4 Firmware & Build

-On your PC, clone the PX4 firmware repo and build it like so:
+On your PC, clone the PX4 firmware repo and build it as described below.

 If you haven't yet cloned the Firmware repo:
 ```